-A variable is a reserved space in memory with a symbolic name (identifier), where we can store a value of a specific type.
+A variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

 Variables allow us to store temporary data that we can use later throughout our program.